Police release body cam video of B’Ville superintendent’s DWI arrest

 Thomson goes inside the building while the officer talks with others.
 “He didn’t use his turn signal to drive here and he parked illegally,” the officer said.

-Thomson is brought back outside by his vehicle to begin the field sobriety test.
+Thomson is brought back outside to his vehicle to begin the field sobriety test.

 The officer said to Thomson, “I got a call that you crowd surfed today at the football game and people were concerned that you might have been drinking.”
 He then asks, “So have you been drinking today?”